Eri9898/Ticket-Lifecycle/README.md

 3.Fill out the summary and the details and create the ticket
 </p>
 <br />
-For this lab you can create multiple tickets with the different Client’s you created!
+For this lab you can create multiple tickets with the different client’s you created!
 </p>
 <br />
 <h2>Assigning Tickets</h2>